-Recently, authorities launched an investigation into the labour hire industry after they became aware of a number of unscrupulous companies operating in north Queensland.
-Some of these companies are accused of exploiting seasonal workers across the fruit and vegetable industry, while others have been found to be hosting illegal immigrants and using them as workers.In September 2015 the Department of Immigration and Border Protection found 19 illegal workers operating on one farm.
+A number of years ago, authorities launched an investigation into the labour hire industry after they became aware of a number of unscrupulous companies operating in north Queensland.
+Some of these companies were accused of exploiting seasonal workers across the fruit and vegetable industry, while others were found to be hosting illegal immigrants and using them as workers.In September 2015 the Department of Immigration and Border Protection found 19 illegal workers operating on one farm.
 The safety of the worksite and worksite accommodation is also under investigation, with authorities finding 30-40 people living in appalling overcrowded share houses, and the vans and buses used to transport workers were unregistered and full of safety defects.

 If an injury were to occur as a result of these appalling living conditions or unsafe modes of transport do these illegal workers have any rights to claim?We aim to answer this - what are the injury claim rights of illegal workers?

 People working in Australia have rights and protections at work.
 These cannot be taken away by contracts or agreements.
 This not only includes rights according to discrimination and pay but also to employers providing a safe work environment.

 If a person is injured at work they are entitled to receive works compensation benefits paid under the Workers’ Compensation and Rehabilitation Act 2003 (WCRA) if:

 - They are a “worker” as recognised by the scheme; and

 - They suffer personal injury arising out of, or in the course of employment of the employment is a significant contributing factor to the injury.

 - In relation to the work, is an employee for the purposes of assessment for PAYG withholding under the Taxation Administration Act 1953 (Cth).